 Bone disease may be investigated by:

-- Blood tests - serum calcium, phosphate, alkaline phosphatase and 25-hydroxy-vitamin-D (25-OH-vit-D) and parathyroid hormone (PTH).
+- Blood tests - serum calcium, phosphate, alkaline phosphatase and 25-hydroxy-vitamin-D (25-OH-vit-D) and parathyroid hormone (PTH), vitamin C and uric acid blood tests.

 - Imaging (radiographs) - for evidence of skeletal dysplasia

 - Bone density (DXA) - densitometry is most commonly used to assess bone density, with adjustment needed for skeletal size.
 Sequential measurements (usually 2 yearly) are used to monitor progress.
-It is important for pediatricians to be familiar with the interpretation of DXA using Z scores (i.e., matching for age and gender normal values).
-International consensus guidance is available on use, interpretation and limitations of DXA.
+It is important for paediatricians to be familiar with the interpretation of DXA using Z scores (i.e., matching for age and gender normal values).

 - Genetic testing - collagen genes.